 EaseUS Data Recovery Wizard for Mac, a sophisticated and professional file recovery program for Mac, is at the top of the recommended list.

 - Recover lost or deleted files caused by reinstallation from Mac Recovery Mode or Mac Recovery Mode is missing/not working.

 - Recover lost data from Mac won't boot into Recovery Mode, emptied Trash Bin, and Mac Internet Recovery Mode is stuck.

-- Support data recovery for sudden Mac frozen, hard drive failure, Mac Recovery Mode error, Mac Safe Mode error, and macOS crash.
+- Support data recovery for sudden Mac frozen, hard drive failure, Mac Recovery Mode errors, Mac Safe Mode errors, and macOS crashes.

 The methods below might help you if data loss occurs after you fail to enter Mac Internet Recovery Mode.